Infoland/iProva-REST-API-examples/README.md

 Of course the consumer should keep in mind that this would require the password to be sent via a http header, so only use this in combination with HTTPs.

-### Via Windows Authentication

-<small>Windows Authentication is available from version 5.7.0</small>

-When the product is configured for automatic logon via WindowsAuthentication this authentication can also be used for API calls.
-If you want to authenticate using windows credentials you must add the custom header `x-authenticate: windows` and send the `authorization` header with the value for the Windows user.

 ### Via a JWT bearer token (preferred way of connecting as a specific user)
 When a token is issued, you can use this token to authenticate the user.
 The header should contain the string "bearer" followed by the token. `Authorization: bearer <mytoken>`.